 Notices & Reminders

-PE is first thing on a Tuesday with Tom Bigg and on Wednesday afternoons with a Mr N. Please remember your child’s PE kit.
+PE is first thing on a Tuesday with Tom Bigg and on Thursday afternoons with a Mr N. Please remember your child’s PE kit.

 Here’s what we’ve been up to….

-Week commencing – 11th November 2019
+Week commencing – 13th January 2020

-Week commencing – 28th October 2019
+Week commencing – 6th January 2020

 Here is a link to the Year 1 Common Exception Words that the children are expected (NC expectation) to read and spell by the end of Year 1.
 We teach these words in class and do not expect you to test your child at home, they are there if you want to!